 눈에서 멀어지면, 마음에서도 멀어진다 (nuneseo meoreojimyeon, maeumeseodo meoreojinda)

 The meaning of this Korean proverb is ‘out of sight, out of mind,’ but its literal translation in Korea is ‘If it becomes distant from your eyes, it also becomes distant from your mind (heart).’
 Therefore, you can use this proverb when you want to forget someone or something.
 For instance, if you’re going to forget about your past relationship, you should never see them or think about them so you to forget them easily.
-Furthermore, in Korea, they usually use this proverb when a particular couple who have a problem in their long-distance relationship.
+Furthermore, in Korea, they usually use this proverb when a particular couple has a problem in their long-distance relationship.
 They use this proverb because they used to drift apart if they couldn’t often see each other.

 Korean Proverbs And Sayings On The Lives Of Koreans

 As you can observe, the common Korean Proverbs that are presented above are adapted from English Proverbs and expressions.
 It’s like the Korean equivalent of Western Proverbs.
-In other words, the proverbs from the past are still present and are reflected today in the lives of Korean.
+In other words, the proverbs from the past are still present and are reflected today in the lives of Koreans.

 All in all, the culture of a certain country is often preserved through the usage of words, phrases, and sentences that have become famous sayings, expressions, idioms, and most probably the continuous usage of proverbs.
 But as language learners, we should not only say those proverbs.
 We should act it.
-Remember the great saying, ‘actions speak louder than words.’
+Remember the great saying, ‘Actions speak louder than words.’

 Want to know more about the Korean language, like Korean slang, to sound like a local?
 Download Ling App for more discoveries.